urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/8-subscriptions.md

 ## Exercises

-- Have a look at the [Strings Guide](/docs/hoon/guides/strings) if you're already familiar with decoding/encoding atoms in strings.
+- Have a look at the [Strings Guide](/docs/hoon/guides/strings) if you're not already familiar with decoding/encoding atoms in strings.
-- Try running through the [Example](#example) yourself, if you've not done so already.
+- Try running through the [example](#example) yourself, if you've not done so already.
 - Try modifying `%todo-watcher` to recording the data it receives in its state, rather than simply printing it to the terminal.